spkenv/spk/CONTRIBUTING.md

 take it hard if your first try is not accepted.
 It happens to all of us.

-8. After approval, one of the senior developers (with commit approval to the official main repository) will merge your fixes into the master branch.
+8. After approval, one of the senior developers (with commit approval to the official main repository) will merge your fixes into the main branch.